 DMG measurement setup may require an accomplishment of beamforming training between the sensing initiator and the sensing responder(s) in advance.
+(10.42, 11.36)

 An optional negotiation process in the DMG measurement setup is defined that allows for a sensing initiator and a sensing responder to exchange and agree on operational attributes associated with DMG sensing bursts and DMG sensing instances.
 The operational attributes may include intra-burst and inter-burst schedule, number of instances per burst, sensing initiator’s and sensing responder’s roles, DMG sensing type, DMG measurement report types, and other parameters.
+The set of the operational attributes agreed between the sensing initiator and the sensing responder is labelled with the DMG Measurement setup ID.

+The Measurement setup request and response frames are defined in (TBD).
+The information is conveyed in IE (TBD).

+The negotiation rules are presented below (TBD)

 More than one type of DMG sensing measurement result may be defined.
-The type of measurement result reported in a DMG sensing procedure shall be decided by its sensing initiator per sensing responder capabilities per DMG sensing types.,
+The type of measurement result reported in a DMG sensing procedure shall be decided by its sensing initiator per sensing responder capabilities per DMG sensing types.
+The types of the measurement results are defined in 9.4.2.A DMG Sensing Report element [3], 9.4.2.268 (EDMG Channel Measurement Feedback element), and 9.4.2.136 (Channel Measurement Feedback element)

 The sensing initiator requests DMG measurement setup separately with each sensing responder.
 The set of the operational attributes and parameters established upon the negotiation is identified by the DMG Measurement Setup ID.
 The same DMG Measurement Setup ID may be asserted to the agreement with different sensing responders if the sensing initiator schedules to address the sensing responders in the same DMG measurement instance.